xAbdalla/Python-Port-Scanner/README.md

 * Saves a summary of the scan in a `logs.txt` file.

 ## Usage
-you can pass the target IP and ports to the `PortScanner.py` script as an arguments from CTI (Command Line Interface) or simply run the script and it will ask you to enter them.
+you can pass the target IP and ports to the `PortScanner.py` script as an arguments from CTI (Command Line Interface) or simply run the script, and it will ask you to enter them.

 IP can be passed as IPv4 or Domain name that can be resolved.